-For most enterprises though, these systems of engagement must connect to existing "systems of record" - the core business databases and internal applications, which often continue to reside on infrastructure in existing data centers.
-As a result, enterprises end up with a hybrid - a mix of multiple public and private cloud environments.
+For most enterprises though, these systems of engagement must connect to existing "systems of record" - the core business databases and internal applications, which often continue to reside on infrastructure in existing datacenters.
+As a result, enterprises typically end up with a hybrid architecture - a mix of multiple public and private cloud environments.

-The challenge for most enterprises then is how to deliver these applications to the cloud with consistency while also ensuring the least possible friction across the various development teams.
+The challenge for most enterprises, then, is how to deliver these applications to the cloud with consistency while also ensuring the least possible friction across the various development teams.

-Compounding this challenge, the underlying primitives have changed from manipulating Virtual Machines in a self-contained environment, to manipulating cloud 'resources' in a shared environment.
-Enterprises then have competing operational models to maintain their existing estate, while developing the new cloud infrastructure.
+Compounding this challenge, the underlying primitives have changed from manipulating virtual machines in a self-contained environment to manipulating cloud resources in a shared environment.
+Enterprises then have competing operational models to maintain their existing application estate, while developing the new cloud infrastructure.

-For cloud computing to work, there needs to be consistent workflows that can be reused at scale across multiple cloud providers.
+For cloud computing to work at its best, enterprises need consistent workflows that can be reused at scale across multiple cloud providers.
 This requires:

-- Consistent instruction sets for provisioning - Identity for security and for network connections - Privileges and rights so they can be deployed and run
+- Consistent instruction sets for provisioning - · Identity for security and for network connections - Privileges and rights so they can be deployed and run